RhinoSecurityLabs/cloudgoat/scenarios/cicd/cheat_sheet.md

 ```

 Note that the application is automatically being built by a CI/CD pipeline in CodePipeline.
-After a few minutes, your backdoored application will be deployed, and your attacker-controlled server will receive the flag!
+It may take a bit to deploy, give it some time and you should see the flag show up on hookbin if you used the method above (you may need to refresh the page though).